Planning and Discovery

-Before we begin to make design and development decisions, let’s spend some time planning and discussion our options.
-What time of features do you need?
+Before we begin to make design and development decisions, let’s spend some time planning and discussing our options.
+What type of features do you need?
 What are the content types, and how should they be constructed?
 Are there existing modules and libraries we can leverage to meet your needs?

 Any time we spend planning is more time saved once we get to the next stages of your project.
 Bringing our developers early into the planning and content strategy discussions ensures a more tightly integrated process, and fewer surprises, as we move to the next project phases.

 We complete the discovery process by producing a strategic brief.
 This document recaps the planning and discovery we’ve done and defines the goals and outcomes of a successful project.

 As we move into the next project phases, and weeks or months pass by, it is easy to lose site of the original plan.
 The strategic brief exists to remind everyone of the master plan, and what problems we are trying to solve.